DHTMLX/docs-booking/docs/guides/configuration.md

 ## Adding cards

 To add a card with data, you should add an object to the [`data`](/api/config/js_booking_data) array.
-Using `data` parameters you are enabled to add plenty of information to a card, such as its name, category, rating information, slots for booking (both available and used), and more.
+Using `data` parameters you are enabled to add plenty of information to a card, such as its name, category, rating information, slots for booking (both available and used slots), and more.
 Please, refer to [`data`](/api/config/js_booking_data) for the description of parameters.

 ~~~jsx
 const data = [